 By that point, knowing that clouds, rain and storms were in the area, we had bailed on Moogerah and headed back to Cedar Creek via Brisbane for dinner.

-Here’s the result of a 560km round trip, which basically yielded this image:
+Here’s the result of a 560km round trip, which basically yielded this one-and-only image: